Yarnacle/text-length-spoofer/README.md

-### Mkae word counters think your text is longer than it is.
+### Make word counters think your text is longer than it is.
 That's it.